Introduction

 ← Back to the HHRRC Special Initiative

-The Humanitarian and Human Rights Resource Center (HHRRC), an organization within the American Academy of Forensic Sciences (AAFS) supported by the National Institute of Justice's (NIJ's) Forensic Technology Center of Excellence (FTCOE), will host an in-person poster session where attendees will have the opportunity to meet HHRRC researchers and learn about the application of contemporary forensic science and forensic medicine principles to global humanitarian or human rights projects requiring special forensic assistance.
+The Humanitarian and Human Rights Resource Center (HHRRC), an organization within the American Academy of Forensic Sciences (AAFS) supported by the National Institute of Justice's (NIJ's) Forensic Technology Center of Excellence (FTCOE), hosted an in-person poster session where attendees had the opportunity to meet HHRRC researchers and learn about the application of contemporary forensic science and forensic medicine principles to global humanitarian or human rights projects requiring special forensic assistance.

-This in-person poster session will be hosted at the 77th Annual AAFS Scientific Conference in Baltimore, Maryland and attendance will require conference registration.
-Digital PDF posters along with short audio/video presentations from HHRRC poster session participants will be made accessible below on the day of the event and will remain archived on the website as a virtual library for future viewing purposes.
+This in-person poster session was hosted at the 77th Annual AAFS Scientific Conference in Baltimore, Maryland and attendance required conference registration.
+Digital PDF posters along with short audio/video presentations from HHRRC poster session participants are accessible below and will remain archived on the website as a virtual library for future viewing purposes.

 Poster Session Details